-Buckley says he has discovered evidence of farm related vehicles parked up around East Field on the night of 6/7 July.Buckley, 2008 Ignoring these, it is possible other vehicles may have been in the field, either parked up by circle makers or occupied with lights switched off.
+Buckley says he has discovered evidence of farm related vehicles parked up around East Field on the night of 6/7 July.Buckley, 2008 Ignoring such talk, it is possible other vehicles may have been in the field, either parked up by circle makers or occupied with lights switched off.
 This is not to suggest Keech noticed them or knowingly filmed them.East Field can be accessed by a number of entrances from the two roads running on its southern and western perimeters.
 The Croppie recalls a late night skywatch underneath Knap Hill in 2010 and being startled by the sound and sight of a previously unnoticed, nearby Volvo estate car as its driver switched on the engine before speeding off downhill towards the Pewsey road.

 Why was Rodney Hale’s initial analysis of Keech’s flash footage ignored by King and Toftenes?

 A cynical mind may suggest King and Toftenes were keen to pursue their own agenda and were willing to omit anything which did not fit into their narrative of the 777 formation possessing a supernatural origin.
 Some may argue an over-eagerness on behalf of King and Toftenes to share the story without weighing up the evidence on the table.
 Certainly, Terje’s willingness to accept questionable video footage as documented proof of a paranormal event would come back to haunt him two years later with regard to footage of an alleged UFO seen near Burderop, Wiltshire.